sockpuppetclock/multivox-hologram/README.md

 the `~/Multivox/carts/` directory as `.mct` files, and external apps can be launched by adding a `.mct` file containing its command, path and arguments.

 Each `.mct` file appears as a cartridge in the Multivox front end.
-The idea is that they should each have a title and image on the side; at the moment all you can do to distinguish between them is change their colour in the `.mct`.
-When you exit an app back to the launcher, it grabs a snapshot of the voxel volume, and this is saved to give a preview of what you'll see when you launch a cart.
+They should each have a label on the side; at the moment all you can do to distinguish between them is change their colour in the `.mct`.

+When you exit an app back to the launcher, it saves a snapshot of the voxel volume, and this gives a preview of what you'll see when you launch a cart.
 This means there are two competing representations of the same information, and any future work on the front end will probably start with overhauling the entire approach.

-It's also lacking some basic UI for controls such as changing bit depth, rebooting and so on.
+Some basic UI for controls such as changing bit depth, rebooting and so on would also be a boon.

 |Control| Effect |
 | ----- | ------ |